GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 at your own risk, and if you run into any issues, please report them to [https://bugs.chromium.org/p/chromium/issues/entry?template=DevTools+issue](https://bugs.chromium.org/p/chromium/issues/entry?template=DevTools+issue).

-Let’s start with the same simple C example as the last time:
+Let's start with the same simple C example as the last time:

 ```c
 #include <stdlib.h>